 The writing process hasn’t changed, but technology certainly has.
 Because of this, a writer today needs to use the very best digital writing software.

 There are almost unlimited choices when it comes to free writing software.
-But if you have just started writing, you need to be very selective when you are choosing your new writing apps.
+But if you have just started writing, you need to be very selective when choosing your new writing apps.

 Choose your five best writing tools

-You should try a lot of software and apps before you decide which ones work best for you.
+Take your time and try different software and apps before you decide which ones work best for you.

 Your decisions, in the end, will be based on how and what you write and your writing style.